Elevate your query tuning to a new level with advanced features not found in any other tool.

 The Statements Tree allows you to sort by any column, making it easier to focus on a specific metric without having to find it in the graphical plan.
 You can easily spot statements with the highest costs, duration, CPU, I/O, and row counts and quickly see discrepancies in actuals vs. estimates.
-You can compare different statements using a variety of revealed metrics, including key lookups, scan operations and missing indexes.
-If you are using Plan Explorer PRO, you can also see the entire plan tree for estimated plans and the full query call stack for actual plans.

-The Join Diagram tab showing the underlying tables even when complex and nested views are involved.
+The Join Diagram tab shows the underlying tables even when complex and nested views are involved.
 You can quickly visualize the relationship between tables involved in the plan and easily reorganize the layout using drag and drop.

 The Query Columns tab shows every column being used in the plan, and its associated operation and index.
 It also shows whether columns are used for sorting, grouping or filtering.
-You can quickly spot scan operations, key lookups and actual vs. estimated discrepancies with color coding.
-You can also easily identify candidate columns for index changes to eliminate key lookups and scans.

 The Parameters tab shows all query parameters and their compiled values.
 You can quickly spot potential plan issues due to parameter sniffing.
 With actual plans, you can also compare compiled and runtime values.

 The Expressions tab shows simplified and expanded expressions that are used in the query.
 By looking at the tab, you can discover implicit conversions that you may not have spotted otherwise.